ros2/ros2_documentation/source/Tutorials/Advanced/Simulation/Webots/Setting-Up-Simulation-Webots.rst

 .. _Simulators:

-Setting up a robot simulation (Webots)
+Setting up a robot simulation
 ======================================

 **Goal:** Setup a robot simulation and control it from ROS 2.